 About Charles Whiting

-We make annual pilgrimages to “blue water” destinations.
+We still make annual pilgrimages to “blue water” destinations.
 In the past those trips have taken us to locations in the Bahamas including the alluring blue holes at the Cay Sal Banks, the Exuma Cays, and the Northwest Bahamas area that includes Cat Cay, Port Lucaya and Bimini.
 We have also visited the Cayman Islands and the spectacular Bloody Bay Wall.
-In April, 2007, I spent several days diving on the famous “Nuclear Fleet,” at Bikini Atoll in the Marshall Islands.

 Equipment and Workflow